mozilla/kitsune/docs/patching.rst

 Once the commit is on ``jsocol/master``, you should go to the main repo on Github and find and copy the URL of the commit.
 Then go to the bug in Bugzilla, paste the URL, and set the bug to ``RESOLVED FIXED``.
 This tells QA and others that the fix has landed on ``master`` and will be on the dev server soon!
+And close the pull request on Github.